tedmiston/notes/README.md

 - **Pinboard** - short, simple tagged summaries saved with my bookmarks

 ## Books

+I rarely read cover-to-cover.
+If the notes for a section are blank, that's why.
+If they consist of a `TODO`, then I either haven't processed whether to read that part yet or intend to read it *eventually*.

+Ratings below are an experiment on a 1-5 scale.

 - [Building Microservices](https://github.com/tedmiston/notes/blob/master/books/Building%20Microservices.md)
 - [Flask Web Development](https://github.com/tedmiston/notes/blob/master/books/Flask%20Web%20Development.md)